28msec/zorba/README.txt

   ----------------------------

   Welcome to Zorba!
 We are pleased to announce the first release (beta version 0.9) of the Zorba.
-  Zorba is a general purpose C++ XQuery processor implementing the W3C family of specifications (it is not an XML database).
+  Zorba is a general purpose XQuery processor implementing in C++ the W3C family of specifications.
-  The query processor has been designed to be embeddable in a variety of environments
-  (e.g. other programming languages extended with XML processing capabilities, browsers, database servers, XML message dispatchers, smartphones).
+  It is not an XML database.
+The query processor has been designed to be embeddable in a variety of environments such as other programming languages extended with XML processing capabilities, browsers, database servers, XML message dispatchers, or smartphones.
 Its architecture employes a modular design, which allows customizing the Zorba query processor to the environment’s needs.
   In particular the architecture of the query processor allows a pluggable XML store (e.g. main memory, DOM stores, persistent disk-based large stores, S3 stores).
   Zorba runs on most platforms and is available under the Apache license v2.

   In this first release of Zorba, the following functionalities are implemented:

    * XQuery 1.0 and XPath 2.0 (as in the W3C recommendation) except modules and only limited support for schema validation
    * XQuery Update Facility 1.0 (as in the evolving W3C recommendation)
-   * An In-Memory (replaceable) XML store (implements the XQuery Data Model (XDM) W3C recommendation)
+   * An in-memory replaceable XML store (implements the XQuery Data Model (XDM) W3C recommendation)

   Zorba release 0.9 passes 97.6% of the W3C tests of XQuery 1.0 test suite and 99.4% of the XQuery Update Facility test suite.